yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transactions.markdown

 GigaSpaces .Net provides an explicit transaction management programing model.
 It allows developers to easily write transactional code with the lowest overhead possible while minimizing the amount of hand-crafted code and separating it from the application hosting environment and instance management.
 This section presents the programming model and its main features.
 !GRA:Images^tx_manager.jpg!
 With the GigaSpaces .Net transaction model the developer is responsible for explicitly starting and managing the transaction.
-You obtain an object representing the underlying space transaction by calling {{GigaSpacesFactory.CreateDistributedTransactionManager}}.
-This call returns an implementation of the {{ITransactionManager}} interface used to create the transaction using the {{ITransactionManager.Create()}} call.
-This return {{ITransaction}} object that should be used with every space operations that participant with the transaction.
-Once you would like to commit the transaction call the {{ITransaction.Commit()}}.
+You obtain an object representing the underlying space transaction by calling `GigaSpacesFactory.CreateDistributedTransactionManager`.
+This call returns an implementation of the `ITransactionManager` interface used to create the transaction using the `ITransactionManager.Create()` call.
+This return `ITransaction` object that should be used with every space operations that participant with the transaction.
+Once you would like to commit the transaction call the `ITransaction.Commit()`.
-If any error occurred, you need to abort the transaction by calling {{ITransaction.Abort()}}.
-To clean up the transaction resources call the {{ITransaction.Dispose()}}.
+If any error occurred, you need to abort the transaction by calling `ITransaction.Abort()`.
+To clean up the transaction resources call the `ITransaction.Dispose()`.

 # Usage